DavyCode/blog/_posts/2017-12-11-our-journey-toward-saas-customization-and-extensibility-at-auth0.markdown

 If every interaction with a customer involved identifying an idea, putting it in the backlog and coming back to them at a later date, it would add friction to the process and turn customers away.

-We had customers who wanted to do profile enrichment.
-They use services like [FullContact](https://www.fullcontact.com/) to look up a new user and grab related information about them such as their company, role, and social media accounts.
+For example, we had customers who wanted to do profile enrichment.
+They used services like [FullContact](https://www.fullcontact.com/) to look up a new user and grab related information about them such as their company, role, and social media accounts.
 FullContact is just one service as there are several others.
 We had prospects that were depending on these capabilities to have confidence in using us as a platform, and without it would not become customers.

 ## Custom code extensibility